 The proposed capital expenditure during the upcoming regulatory period is \$8.95M.
-However, at present Barwon Water has calculated the price on the basis of an upfront property owner contribution of \$500 per lot, as advised in correspondence received from the Department of Sustainability and Environment.
-This will be subject to confirmation prior to the final 2008 Water Plan.
+However, at present Barwon Water has calculated the price on the basis of an upfront property owner contribution of \$550 per lot, as advised in correspondence received from the Department of Sustainability and Environment.
+However, this is yet to be confirmed.

-4.10 Environmental obligations - new obligations
+4.10.
+Environmental obligations - new obligations

-4.10.1 Outfall disinfection - Black Rock water reclamation plant
+4.10.1.
+Outfall disinfection - Black Rock water reclamation plant